BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Scotus.md

 - Rationalism (virtue = to be guided by praxtical reason) is true
 - Non-eudamonism moralism is true: happiness is not needed for a sufficient justification of virtue.
 - Christianuty conflicts with Greek ethics
+- An indeterminist doctrine of responsibility fits the doctrine of Christian predestination